Siege of Corinth: Monterey

 The federal division under Stanley moved south down the road to Corinth to search for the enemy on April 29, 1862.
 Brigadier General Elliot with 16 companies of cavalry including the 2nd Iowa Cavalry Regiment and part of the 2nd Michigan Cavalry Regiment, made contact with Confederate pickets of Forrest's 3rd Tennessee Cavalry Regiment who retreated rapidly leaving some infantry of Patton Anderson's brigade in camp unprepared.
 The 2nd Iowa captured 11 men in its dash.
-Then 2nd Iowa entered Monterey and captured more of the enemy.
+Then, the 2nd Iowa entered Monterey and captured more of the enemy.
 The 2nd Iowa continued until it came to a bridge opposed by Washington's Louisiana Battery and Colonel Kelly's men of 3rd Tennessee Cavalry Regiment.
 The 2nd Iowa charged into canister fire and lost one killed and three wounded.
 The 2nd Iowa retired some distance away.
 Kelly reported one or two of his men killed and no mention of captured.